wony0404/wony0404.github.io/_pages/about.md

 ## News and Upcoming Events

+- [Nov, 2023] The paper [CCK+23] with the title "Homomorphic Multiple Precision Multiplication for CKKS and Reduced Modulus Consumption" will be presented in ACM CCS 2023.

 - [Dec, 2022] The paper [HPC+22] with the title "Secure Tumor Classification by Shallow Neural Network Using Homomorphic Encryption" is published to BMC Medical Genomics.